 A Voice for Faculty

-The Baylor College of Medicine Faculty Senate is the primary venue for faculty participation in governance and planning at the College.
+The Baylor College of Medicine Faculty Senate is the primary venue for faculty participation in shared governance and planning at the College.

 Senate responsibilities include: